Ed-Fi-Exchange-OSS/LMS-Toolkit/extension/README.md

      Docs](https://techdocs.ed-fi.org) for information on getting started.
 2. Copy this repository's `EdFi.Ods.Extensions.LMSX` folder into `Ed-Fi-ODS-Implementation/Application`.
+   * When switching between ODS/API versions, it can be helpful to run `git clean -xdf` before step 2.
 3. Using PowerShell, add the project to the Ed-Fi-ODS solution file and as a reference in the WebAPI project.